Fighting for Your Parental Rights

 Legal Custody Versus Physical Custody

-Physical custody refers to where the child will live.
+- Physical custody — Where and with whom the child will live.
 The parent the child will spend most of their time with is the custodial parent, whereas the parent the child spends less time with is called the noncustodial parent.

 If you and your spouse cannot determine how to share custody, the court will do so on your behalf.